CenturyLinkCloud/PublicKB/Marketplace/Providers/software-as-a-service-saas-api.md

 ##### Dependencies

 To build out the APIs, the SKUs must be created.
 The process for SKU creation is as follows:
 * Provider submits pricing information to Marketplace team representative.
 * Marketplace team representative formats the SKUs and submits them to the CenturyLink Platform billing team to create the SKUs in staging.
-*	Once created the Marketplace team representative will assign the SKUs to the providers ALIAS & associated products in the Provider Portal.
+* Once created the Marketplace team representative will assign the SKUs to the provider's alias and associated products in the Provider Portal.
 * Provider can then use the SKUs to build out the API calls.